karakocceren/Case/README.md

    ```
    npm run dev
   - Then navigate to http://localhost:5173 (or the port Vite shows) to see the live app with HMR.

+---

+## Dev Note:

+The Overview component’s data was initially not showing in production due to ad-blocker extensions blocking elements with class names containing "ad".
+Renaming these classes (e.g., .ad-item → .item) resolved the issue.
+In case you encounter the same issue, try disabling any ad-blocker extensions or check if class names, IDs, or variables contain ad-related keywords that might be blocked.

+---